 - To find out more, download a surgery guide for excess skin folds.

-How do I get an appointment to examine my skin surgery options?
+How do I get an appointment with a Specialist Plastic Surgeon?

 - Attending a consultation with a Plastic Surgeon (phone 0388491444 to schedule a no-obligation discussion)

 - Discussing the PROS and CONS of different skin reduction and body-contouring surgery options